ewendel/elm-workshop/README.md

 ### Adding type signatures

-Before we finish of the first level, try adding the type signature for your `greet` function.
+Before we finish off the first level, try adding the type signature for your `greet` function.
 As mentioned, type signatures are not needed, as the compiler can infer them, but it is good practice to add them anyways.
 This makes the code easier to read and can help you get better error messages.